festim-dev/FESTIM/docs/source/userguide/export_post_processing.rst

 XDMF export
 ^^^^^^^^^^^

-The most straightforward way to export solutions (concentrations, temperature) with FESTIM is to use the ``XDMFExport`` class.
+The most straightforward way to export solutions (concentrations, temperature) with FESTIM is to use the :class:`festim.XDMFExport` class.
 This class leverages the ``XDMFFile`` class of ``fenics`` and allows to export solutions in the XDMF format.
 The following example shows how to export the solution of a 1D problem: